Last Updated on

-Trekking yourself vs hiring porter and/or guide or going through an agency
+Trekking yourself vs hiring a porter and/or guide or going through an agency

 In my opinion, you CAN easily do Annapurna Circuit without any guide or porter, unless you have any medical contraindications (if you do, you need to consult a doctor if you can be part of this experience in general).

 It was a first serious trek for me.
 I’ve read numerous guides, forums, articles about this trek and felt that was a good base for me.
-The key thing is to pack ONLY what you need.
+The key thing is to pack ONLY what you need for the trek.
 Your backpack should be around 6-10 kg, depending on the season and what you take.
-First two days might be a bit tougher till you get used to, however, afterward, your backpack will become an integral part of you.
+First two days will be tougher till you get used to, however, afterward, your backpack will become an integral part of you.

 I met a few local people on the trail from Pisang, they took me to a local school, where I could talk to kids and learn more what they study, meet their teachers, etc. Meeting locals will be one of the key experiences of this trek.

-Consider that guide will cost you somewhat 12-15 USD per day; porter – 10-12 USD.
+Consider that guide for Annapurna Circuit will cost you somewhat 12-15 USD per day; porter – 10-12 USD.
 In case you go with the agency, you need to add an agency cut as well.
 After the altitude 3000m, you will meet people offering porter services.
 Many hotels and guest houses at this point will be offering porters as well.
-If by chance you feel you can’t do it on the certain point, you will find the solution at the spot.
+If by chance you feel you can’t do it on a certain point, you will find the solution at the spot.

 By the 4th day of the trek I got fit enough to move with local guides and porters of other people.
 As I do enjoy talking to locals, I have met quite a bunch of interesting people.
-If you decided you need one and you are limited in time, you can start here:
+If you decided you need an Annapurna Circuit guide or porter and you are limited in time, you can start here:

 Kaji – he has been trekking different parts of Nepal numerous times and knows a lot about local culture and specialties of each trek.
 He can guide you and also connect to the porter.